AdobeDocs/events.en/help/adobe-customer-success-webinars/2024/use-case-mapping.md

 ---
 title: Real-Time CDP - Use Case Mapping to Solution Capabilities
-description: This webinar explores key ways to explore and prioritize use cases, map them to specific RTCDP features, and ensure alignment to business outcomes and value.
-Key Discussion Points - Use Cases RT-CDP solves for and prioritizing those specific to business outcomes​Aligning RT-CDP capabilities to prioritized use cases
+description: This webinar explores key ways to explore and prioritize use cases, map them to specific Real-time CDP features, and ensure alignment to business outcomes and value.
 solution: Real-Time Customer Data Platform
 role: Admin, Developer, Leader, User
 level: Intermediate